conan-io/docs/developing_packages/workspaces.rst

     $ conan search
     There are no packages

-Also, all the generated *conanbuildinfo.cmake* for each dependencies are installed in the *build* folder.
+Also, each dependency generates one *conanbuildinfo.cmake* file and all of them are installed in the *build* folder.
 You can inspect them to check that the paths they define for their dependencies are user folders, not pointing to the local cache.

 As defined in the *conanws.yml*, a root *CMakeLists.txt* is generated for us.
 We can use it to generate the super-project and build it: